I’m Vivian.

 Duration

 I was brought onto this project halfway in and received a quick brief on the deliverables.
-Over all, UTS stated they did not want to be another WebMD or Mayo Clinic site nor did they want to get into anything which involved self-diagnosis or specific drugs/treatments.Their mission is to make information about crucial healthcare topics more understandable and accessible to everyone via:
+UTS did not want to be another WebMD or Mayo Clinic site nor did they want to get into anything which involved self-diagnosis or specific drugs/treatments.Their mission is to make information on crucial healthcare topics more understandable and accessible to everyone via:

-Think of it like "Bill Nye the Science Guy" but more health and medical science leaning.By creating this video content first model, they have already separated themselves from other medical websites which require too much reading and have you constantly questioning your mortality.Their leadership emphasized how critical it is for UTS to be seen as trustworthy and credible to the public, to which we suggested by providing citations and references to increase their medical transparency and fact-checking.At this time, their core audience is solely U.S.-based, with their videos only available in English for now.
+Think of it like "Bill Nye the Science Guy" but more health and medical science leaning.By creating this video content first model, they already separated themselves from other medical websites which require too much reading and have you constantly questioning your mortality.Their leadership emphasized how critical it is for UTS to be seen as trustworthy and credible to the public, to which we added a citations and references section to increase their medical transparency and fact-checking.At this time, their core audience is solely U.S.-based, with their videos only available in English for now.

 Power of AI and Adding Accessibility In

-We needed to find a way to carve out this video based content niche in a crowded space while designing to support their growth over time.
-Their original site was a proof-of-concept, designed only for one topic; opioid abuse.
-AdMed is lending its video production capabilities and scientific experts to support a video-first strategy.Solid IA and navigation are crucial and access to a chatbot offers interesting possibilities since there are some users who look for specific information while others are browsing a topic out of curiosity; some for themselves and some as caretakers.The topics themselves are often related (e.g. cancer diagnosis, cancer treatments like chemo and radiation) and need to be cross-linked, so a one-dimensional hierarchy wouldn't work here.
+Their original site was a proof-of-concept, designed with videos on opioid abuse.
+AdMed lent its video production capabilities and scientific experts to support a video-first strategy.Solid IA and navigation were crucial and access to a chatbot offered interesting possibilities since there are some users who look for specific information while others are browsing a topic out of curiosity; some for themselves and some as caretakers.The topics themselves are often related (e.g. cancer diagnosis, cancer treatments like chemo and radiation) and need to be cross-linked, so a one-dimensional hierarchy wouldn't work here.
 And including AdMed's IBM cloud gives us access to the watsonx AI chatbot; the Principal Product Designer dove into watsonx's full capabilities and discovered it can do far more than be a simple virtual assistant.

 An IA-Based Approach and Solution

-We had to understand and dive deep on how they're different from other medical websites and lean in on that.
-Working directly with their board of directors, we provided a long-term vision for their scope of topics and explored different and flexible approaches to their growing IA.Modules were created so it could be integrated into the site over time as their category library grows via style tiles.
+We did a deep dive on how they're different from other medical websites and leaned in on that.
+Working directly with their board of directors, our team provided a long-term vision for their scope of topics and explored different and flexible approaches to their growing IA.Modules were created to be integrated into the site over time as their category library grows via style tiles.
 Remember watsonx?
 Our team researched various way to leverage it to create a more dynamic and interactive experience that span beyond a simple Q&A with time-based pop quizzes, facts and more.Please click on the images below to view in a larger format.

-Using the IA as our foundation, we were able to create a way where info seekers and explorers can navigate and engage with the website in multiple ways via menus, a library and a chat to support visitors with varying levels of comfort with AI.
-The chatbot was extremely integral to the experience by pairing it with the video player rather than it being at the lower right corner.We demonstrated how the chatbot can respond to actions on the page, which enabled greater interaction via timely quizzes, requests for feedback and more.Upon delivering the final design, development on the site was underway and was expected to launch in Q1 of 2024; it has since launched and is now live.Chase provided the development time and talent to build out the first version of the new site while AdMed writers and producers are cranking out new content, which started with prostate cancer; they're also hard at work in training the watsonx chatbot to perform the expanded functions.
+Info seekers and explorers can navigate and engage with the website in multiple ways via menus, a library and a chat to support visitors with varying levels of comfort with AI.
+The chatbot was extremely integral to the experience by pairing it with the video player rather than it being at the lower right corner.We demonstrated how the chatbot can respond to actions on the page, which enabled greater interaction via timely quizzes, requests for feedback and more through two userflows: one through being shared by someone (this can be seen below); the second from a search engine result.Post design and asset delivery, development on the site was underway and was expected to launch in Q1 of 2024; it has since launched and is now live.Chase provided the development time and talent to build out the first version of the new site while AdMed writers and producers are cranking out new content, which started with prostate cancer; they're also hard at work in training the watsonx chatbot to perform the expanded functions.

 Understand the Science high fidelity wires for the desktop version of their website.